top of page

 This year, 95% of the Halloween candy in my neighbourhood is chocolate.

-Both of the above arguments have two premises and one conclusion.
-They also both have an indicator word—"therefore"—showing you where the conclusion is (although this indicator word is helpful, it need not be present).
-However, only one of these is a deductive argument.
 It's the first one.
 Why?
-In the first one, if the premises are true, we have no choice but to accept the conclusion.
+In the first one, if we accept the premises as true, we have no choice but to accept the conclusion.
 There's no way around it—Jim had time to watch a movie last night!
 That doesn't mean he did watch a movie, but if the premises are true he definitely had time.

 Valid and invalid deductive arguments